dbwest/elk/shakespeare.md

 2. Log in with the credentials you got during pre-prep.

-3. Click the 'hamburger' menu at the top left
+3. Click the `hamburger menu` at the top left

 ![hamburger](assets/hamburger.PNG)